Advertising & Marketing Communications - B.S.

 - Analyze research and apply critical thinking to identify and recommend appropriate communications-based solutions for client/brand challenges that include traditional, digital and social executions.

 - Develop branding and creative strategies for fully integrated campaigns that align with marketing and communications objectives for local, national and global brands.

 Students create advertising strategies, plan and buy media, write publicity and cause-related materials, develop research strategies, develop digital and social media strategies and viral advertising programs, and produce concepts for print, broadcast and online advertisements.
 Students have the opportunity to hone these skills while participating in a term-long internship at a wide variety of employers.
 This is a semester long, 6–12 credit experience at a university-approved internship site.

-The Advertising and Marketing Communications program offers two specializations (15 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
+The Advertising & Marketing Communications program offers two specializations (15 credits) at the Providence Campus that enhance and strengthen the qualifications of graduates interested in Digital Marketing & Analytics and Creative Advertising.
 These are intended to give students opportunities to develop expertise in a functional area that complements their major.
 Real-world applications are embedded in both specializations.

 The Digital Marketing and Analytics specialization affords students who are either Marketing or Advertising & Marketing Communications majors the opportunity to gain additional knowledge and skills in the expanding digital marketing and research analytics industry.
 Students can pursue careers in digital media planning, digital analytics, database management, research management, search engine marketing and content marketing.

 Upon completion of the Digital Marketing and Analytics specialization (offered at the Providence campus), students are expected to: